OwnBackup acquires RevCult to bolster its SaaS data protection across clouds

 Shared responsibility

-While SaaS platforms such as Salesforce offer disaster recovery tools in the event of a systemwide outage, the customer (i.e. the company) is still responsible for account-level security — including permissions and passwords — as part of what is known as a “shared responsibility model,” whereby the platform owner is responsible for infrastructure, and the customer is responsible for everything specific to their own account.
+While SaaS platforms such as Salesforce offer disaster recovery tools in the event of a systemwide outage, the customer (i.e. the company) is still responsible for account-level security — including permissions and passwords — as part of what is known as a “shared responsibility model,” whereby the platform owner is responsible for infrastructure and the customer is responsible for everything specific to their own account.
 This is why taking RevCult on board could prove to be a major selling point for OwnBackup as it looks to lure more customers on board — it’s all about preventing issues from happening rather than relying on recovery solutions.

 “Many of the problems OwnBackup helps customers recover from are preventable through the addition of proactive security measures like the ones that RevCult provides,” Gutmann explained.
 “Our combined solution will help customers mitigate the security risks that lead to data loss and corruption and rapidly recover should those types of incidents occur.”

-RevCult is one of numerous companies that have built their businesses almost entirely on top of Salesforce.
+RevCult is among numerous companies that have built a business almost entirely on top of Salesforce.
 Indeed, while Salesforce itself is a $250 billion business, some estimates suggest the broader Salesforce ecosystem could be 4 times bigger.
 However, with OwnBackup now gearing up to extend its own support beyond Salesforce to other clouds, the RevCult acquisition will also go some way toward helping OwnBackup provide more security and compliance tooling across the board.

 “We plan to fully integrate RevCult’s products into the OwnBackup platform and provide comprehensive SaaS data protection across multiple clouds,” Gutmann added.